sailpoint-oss/golang-sdk/api_triggers_v1/docs/Models/Invocationstatus.md

 ### NewInvocationstatus

-`func NewInvocationstatus(id string, triggerId string, subscriptionName string, subscriptionId string, type_ Invocationstatustype, created time.Time, startInvocationInput Startinvocationinput, ) *Invocationstatus`
+`func NewInvocationstatus(id string, triggerId string, subscriptionName string, subscriptionId string, type_ Invocationstatustype, created SailPointTime, startInvocationInput Startinvocationinput, ) *Invocationstatus`

 NewInvocationstatus instantiates a new Invocationstatus object This constructor will assign default values to properties that have it defined,